venice-v5/venice-program-table/docs/advanced.md

 ## Endianness

-- All integers are stored in the producer’s native endianness as emitted by its C-like layout.
+- All integers are required to be stored by the producer in little-endian, the endianness used by the ARM Cortex-A9.
-- For robust cross-device usage, ensure the producer and consumer agree on endianness (common case: little-endian on both sides).
-- If you must consume a blob from a platform with different endianness, rebuild the VPT on the target endianness or introduce a well-defined endianness conversion step in your pipeline.

 ## Validation Sequence (consumer-side)